infinity0/msg-notes/causal/index.rst

 of quasi-global consistency.
 Our analysis includes conditions on how to encode a global state to be compatible with this algorithm, which may be useful for policy-enforced membership operations.

+.. [#Narej] Say we try to send a message m with context O and it is rejected.
+    This means some other message m' was accepted also with context O. If we automatically retry m now, it will have m' in its context, even though the author of m originally wrote it without such a context.

 Subtopics: